Keyboard Navigation

 }

-2. Dropdown Menus
+Dropdown Menus

 Accessible dropdown menus should:

-• Be operable with keyboard alone
+Be operable with keyboard alone.

-• Close when Escape key is pressed
+Close when the Escape key is pressed.

-• Support arrow key navigation between items
+Support arrow key navigation between items.

-• Include proper ARIA attributes
+Include proper ARIA attributes.

-• Manage focus appropriately
+Manage focus appropriately.

 Example keyboard handling for a dropdown: